Proton Pass File Attachments: Secure Encrypted Storage

 Final Thoughts

-If you already use Proton Pass, this update significantly expands what your secure vault can do.
+If you already use Proton Pass, this update reduces fragmentation and makes the vault more practical.

 🔐 Secure file attachments keep documents with your passwords.